 Usernames are generally claimed on a first-come, first-served basis.
 This means that you may see an Instagram account that includes your trademark in its username.
 While there may be cases where this type of use can be reported for trademark infringement based on the context of its use, please note that not every use of your trademark in a username is necessarily a trademark infringement.
 The same word used in a different context may not violate your trademark.
 See “What is trademark infringement?” to learn more.

 If you believe that a username infringes your trademark rights, you may want to contact the responsible person and try to resolve your issue with them directly.
 If you’re sure you want to report a username on Instagram that you believe infringes your trademark, you can do so by completing this form.

-Before you submit a report, please consider whether the content you want to report may be a permissible use of your copyright or trademark.
-If you’re not sure whether the content you’re reporting infringes your legal rights, because it may be a fair use or otherwise, you may want to seek legal guidance.
+Before you submit a report, please consider whether the content you want to report may be a permissible use of your copyright or your trademark.
+If you’re not sure whether the content you’re reporting infringes your intellectual property rights, because it may be a fair use or otherwise, you may want to seek legal guidance.

 For copyright, it’s important to note that intentionally submitting a misleading or fraudulent report may also lead to liability for damages under section 512(f) of the United States Digital Millennium Copyright Act (DMCA) or similar laws in other countries.